 You shouldn't take vitamin A while taking tretinoin.

 Tretinoin contains a type of sugar called sorbitol.
 If you have an intolerance to some sugars, ask your doctor if tretinoin is safe for you to take.

 Do not take tretinoin if you are allergic to peanuts or soya because tretinoin contains soya bean oil.

 It is not known whether this treatment affects fertility in people.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.

 Pregnancy and contraception

-This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
+This drug may harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment with this drug and for at least a month afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.

-Don’t breastfeed during this treatment because the drug may come through in your breast milk.
+Don’t breastfeed during this treatment because the drug may come through into your breast milk.

 Treatment for other conditions

 Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.